Open Travel Guide

 Do I need a visa to visit Cabo Verde?

-Visa-free for up to 90 days.
-Must complete EASE pre-registration online at least 5 days before arrival and pay 35 EUR airport security tax.
-Passport must be valid for 6 months.
+No visa required for stays up to 30 days.
+Must complete EASE pre-registration online (€35) at least 5 days before travel.
+Passport valid for 6 months required.
 Requirements vary by nationality, so check with your nearest embassy or the official immigration website before traveling.

 What currency is used in Cabo Verde?

-The currency in Cabo Verde is the Cape Verdean Escudo (CVE) (CVE).
+The currency in Cabo Verde is the Cabo Verdean Escudo (CVE) (CVE).
 ATMs are widely available in cities and tourist areas.
 Credit cards are accepted at most hotels and restaurants, but carry cash for markets and smaller establishments.

 What language is spoken in Cabo Verde?